Pandora: QuickGuides EN: General Quick Guide

 - /var/www/html/pandora_console/include/config.php.
 It should be apache:apache with 600 permissions.

 Our community forum is open to everybody, create an account and ask away!

-There's also a FAQ (Frequently Asked Questions) that can help you find a tip or solve a problem:
+There is also a FAQ (Frequently Asked Questions) that can help you find a tip or solve a certain problem:

-And of course, you can complete the official training.
-There are several levels of certification for Pandora FMS, read more at:
+And of course, you have the official training option.
+There are several certification levels for Pandora FMS.
+Read more at: